CiboAtlas/CiboAtlas.github.io/README.md

 I'm currently a senior finishing up my Bachelors of Science in Computer Science.
 I previously worked in the aerospace field as an aerodynamicist from various industries.
 I previously worked with [Prof. Kareem Ahmed](https://mae.ucf.edu/PERL/) as an undergraduate researcher in the [Propulsion and Energy Laboratory](https://mae.ucf.edu/PERL/) at the University of Central Florida.

+Today, with the current state of technology, more software is being implemented into different industries leading to the transformation of workflows and how data is stored and accessed.
+Previously working in the aerospace industry, I'm inspired to work with modern technology and support the building of large-scale, highly-distributed systems.

 ## Education
 B.S., Computer Science | University of Central Florida (Aug.
 2022 - May 2026)